CollegeAmerica - Fort Collins Data & Information Overview

 Retention and Graduation Rates at CollegeAmerica - Fort Collins

 Freshmen Retention Rate

-The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
-The 13% rate at CollegeAmerica - Fort Collins is a good bit lower than the national rate of 68%.
-This could be for a number of reasons, such as students transferring after a year because they changed majors.
+The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
+At CollegeAmerica - Fort Collins this rate is 50%, which is a bit lower than the national average of 68%.

 When we say that a student has graduated on time, we mean that they have finished their bachelor's degree within four years.
 The on-time graduation rate at CollegeAmerica - Fort Collins is 27%.
 That's lower than the national rate of 33.3%